-The Company's operating cash flow will be adversely affected if management's projections of future signings for theater systems and film productions, installations and film performance are not realized.
+The Company's operating cash flow will be adversely affected if management's projections of future signings for theater systems and film performance, theater installations and film productions are not realized.
+In addition, as a result of the implementation of the Company's new ERP system certain invoicing and collections were delayed during the quarter.
+The Company has identified and enacted the steps necessary to correct these delays and anticipates that the impact will be substantially resolved in the second quarter.
+The Company believes the unbilled amounts are fully collectible.
 The Company forecasts its short-term liquidity requirements on a quarterly and annual basis.
-Since the Company's future cash flows are based on estimates and there may be factors that are outside of the Company's control (see "Risk Factors" in Item 1A in the Company's 2011 Form 10-K), there is no guarantee that the Company will continue to be able to fund its operations through cash flows from operations.
+Since the Company's future cash flows are based on estimates and there may be factors that are outside of the Company's control (see "Risk Factors" in Item 1A in the Company's 2012 Form 10-K), there is no guarantee that the Company will continue to be able to fund its operations through cash flows from operations.
 Under the terms of the Company's typical sale and sales-type lease agreement, the Company receives substantial cash payments before the Company completes the performance of its obligations.
 Similarly, the Company receives cash payments for some of its film productions in advance of related cash expenditures.